crweber9874/containers/E1/README.md

 ```
  $(pwd):/home/rstudio/workspace
 ```
 places the data in the current working directory in the container.
 With prebuilt images, it's important to locate the file directories, though it's alway possible to enter the container directly and add files.
+This kind of mount is called a bind mount - a file from the host is mounted to the container.
+This isn't always a great idea, for security reasons and because the mounted aren't ncessarily shared.
+This is contrasted to a volume mount, which is a shared filesystem.
+More information here can be found in E4.

 ```
 -p 8787:8787 --platform linux/x86_64